 Holding their tail upright with a slight curve in the tip means a cat is happy.
-It communicates that they're confident and comfortable, and approaching them is probably OK.
+It communicates that they're confident and comfortable, and it's probably okay to approach them.
 Other signs a cat is happy include rubbing up against your leg, purring, forward-facing ears, and relaxed whiskers.

 2. Puffy Tail: “I’m Angry”